How to Prevent a Fire Pit from Rusting

 2. Using natural methods

-We cover both methods in a lot more detail in our in-depth article on removing rust from a fire pit.
+We cover both methods in more detail in our in-depth article on removing rust from a fire pit.

 Final Thoughts